Employees Say This Organic Juice Company Celebrities Love Is Underpaying Them

 Other workers have also sued the company in the past.
 An employee named Juan Romero filed a suit against Kreation in 2014, alleging that he wasn’t paid overtime, despite working for Kreation between 60 and 70 hours a week.
 That case was dismissed by request of the worker’s attorneys in August 2015.

-Marjan Sarshar, who says she started the Kreation brand with a Santa Monica cafe in 2007, has faced legal troubles before.
+Marjan Sarshar, who says she started the Kreation brand with a Santa Monica café in 2007, has faced legal troubles before.
 Her financial backer, Farzin Madjidi, filed suit against her in November 2016, alleging that she had duped him, using a secondary company, Bebegol Inc., to cut him out of the business.
-He says they’d agreed to split the profits from any Kreation stores or projects he helped fund fifty-fifty.
-Sarshar filed a counter complaint vehemently denying these allegations in April.
+He says they’d agreed to split the profits from any Kreation stores or projects he helped fund 50-50.
+Sarshar filed a countercomplaint vehemently denying these allegations in April.
 The trial is currently scheduled for February.

-In 2005, Sarshar and her husband were arrested following a police investigation into an LA opium ring; Sarshar’s husband, Mehrdad Lari, who was allegedly the “boss” of the ring, pled guilty to some charges and was sentenced to four years in prison.
+In 2005, Sarshar and her husband were arrested following a police investigation into an LA opium ring; Sarshar’s husband, Mehrdad Lari, who was allegedly the “boss” of the ring, pleaded guilty to some charges and was sentenced to four years in prison.
 Sarshar was not charged.

 Despite these struggles, Sarshar has successfully built Kreation into a popular brand in LA.
 Celebrities are frequently photographed holding or buying Kreation products; some tweet about how much they like them.
 Kreation was even highlighted on Gwyneth Paltrow’s lifestyle website, Goop.